Quidge/bagelbash/docs/system_plan.md

 ## Main questions:

-1. What are the inputs?

-   User selection of various items and submission of orders detailing those selections.
+1. **What are the inputs?** User selection of various items and submission of orders detailing those selections.

-2. What are the processes of the system?

-   bagelbash is a product browsing and ordering system.
-Users may initiate two processes: processes are _product purchasing_ (which contains _ordering_, _browsing_, and _paying_.) and _menu alteration_ (product creation, removal, or modification).
+2. **What are the processes of the system?** bagelbash is a product browsing and ordering system.
+Ordering involves _product purchasing_ (which contains _ordering_, _browsing_, and _paying_.).

-   1. Do users have to be signed in to browse or purchase?

-   Users do not have to be signed in to browse, create, and submit/pay for orders.
+   1. **Do users have to be signed in to browse or purchase?** Users do not have to be signed in to browse, create, or submit/pay for orders.

-   2. What are the benefits of having an account and being signed in?

-   User information (payment details, email address, etc) can be saved and reused for a second visit.
-Signed in users who have Administrative permissions can add, remove, or alter menu items.
+   2. **What are the benefits of having an account and being signed in?** User information (payment details, email address, etc) can be persisted with a bagelbash account and reused for a second visit.

-   2.1.1.1 How can users gain Administrative permissions?
-   Users given
+   3. **Where are the menu items for browsing and order selection coming from?** Menu Item information is coming from the Menu API (Menu API is considered external to bagelbash and will not be covered here).

+      1. **Where is the Menu API located?** Menu API is located at /menu/v1/api

+3. **What is involved with ordering?** Product selection, payment processing, and order submission.

-3. What are the outputs?
+4. What are the outputs?
    Allow the users to select entrees from the menu, group those selections into orders, pay for those orders, and submit those orders.